Keighley RUFC

 Keighley Rugby Union Football Club is a Rugby Union club based in Keighley, West Yorkshire, England.
-The club currently play in Yorkshire 1.
+The club currently play in Counties 1 Yorkshire.

 Club history

 Keighley R.U.F.C. (or the Keighlians Old Boys R.U.F.C. as it was originally named) was formed by a group of old boys of Keighley Grammar School in 1920.
 Its name was first changed to Keighlians R.U.F.C. and later to Keighley R.U.F.C.
 In the early years matches were played at a variety of venues in and around the town, before a more permanent playing area was secured on council land near to the gas works at Thwaites.
 In addition, for many years Keighley had a social club in Lord Street in the town centre.

 The facilities at Thwaites were improved gradually over the years (surviving a near catastrophic fire in the 1960s) until finally the club moved to their present address at Utley in 1986, when Keighley played against Yorkshire to officially open the new ground.
 Among the Yorkshire team that day was former Keighley Colts player Martin Whitcombe who made a try scoring debut for the county against the club where he learnt to play rugby.
 Yorkshire went on that year to win the County Championship final at Twickenham.

 The club now has playing facilities and a club house.
 In October 2017, the Keighley 1st XV pitch was replaced with an artificial grass pitch as part of the RFU's Rugby 365 scheme.
-Many outstanding players and impressive sides have been produced over the years, but the pinnacle of the club's achievements was in the 1947/8 season when it won both the Yorkshire Shield, and Yorkshire Cup competitions, beating Sheffield by 17 points to 0 in the Shield final at Otley and Otley by 14 points to 6 in the Cup final at Skipton.
+Many outstanding players and impressive sides have been produced over the years, but the pinnacle of the club's achievements was in the 1947–48 season when it won both the Yorkshire Shield, and Yorkshire Cup competitions, beating Sheffield by 17 points to 0 in the Shield final at Otley and Otley by 14 points to 6 in the Cup final at Skipton.
 It is almost certain that this unprecedented feat will never be equalled.